voxpupuli/puppet-network/README.markdown

 The debian interfaces provider requires the FileMapper mixin, available at https://github.com/adrienthebo/puppet-filemapper The debian routes provider requires the package ifupdown-extras

-The network_config type requires the Boolean mixin, available at https://github.com/adrienthebo/puppet-boolean
+The network_interface type requires the Boolean mixin, available at https://github.com/adrienthebo/puppet-boolean

 Note: you many also need to update your master's plugins (run on your puppet master):